percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | string      | `s3`       |

 The cloud storage type used for backups.
-Only `s3` type is currently supported
+Only `s3` type is currently supported.

 ### `backup.storages.&lt;storage-name&gt;.s3.insecureSkipTLSVerify`